 - First meeting to get to know each other and developing a mutual agreement (mentoring plan can be developed at this stage).

 - Second meeting to share information about the social work industry and workplaces and to develop a mentoring plan.

-- Third meeting to develop a Career Plans and or CPD plans.
+- Third meeting to develop Career Plans and or CPD plans; if required.

-- Fourth meeting to work on applications for jobs or promotion applications.
+- Fourth meeting to work on applications for jobs or promotion applications; if required.